clint-white/advent-of-code-2022/README.md

 they ran.
 But after completing all 25 problems, I worked on optimizing the performance of my slowest solutions.
 Here are some current benchmarks.

-On my system, the solutions to all 25 problems run sequentially in a cumulative time of **0.21 seconds**:
+On an AMD Ryzen 7 3700X, the solutions to all 25 problems run sequentially in a cumulative time of **0.21 seconds**:

 ```console
 % hyperfine --warmup 10 'for day in day*; do target/release/$day < $day/data/input; done'